carlsednaoui/coderdojo-nyc-curriculum/space-adventure/lesson-4/instructions.md

 }
 ```

 Let's break down the above function step-by-step.
-If you ship's altitude goes to 0 or below, you've landed.
+If your ship's altitude goes to 0 or below, you've landed.
 `if (shipAltitude <= 0) {`

 Once the ship has landed, we check to make sure your velocity was below the `CRASH_VELOCITY`.